TomasBoda/agent-lang/thesis.md

 ```
 More about global variables will be explained later in this section.

-After defining agents and their behaviour, AgentLang will generate the corresponding number of agents for each agent model and evaluate their properties during runtime.
+After defining agent models, AgentLang will generate the corresponding number of agents for each agent model and evaluate their properties during run-time.

 #### 2.3.2 Properties
 Properties are essential in defining the behaviour of an agent model.
 They can be understood as variables with a value defined based on some inline expression.
 Agents can have any number of properties, either independent or dependent on each other.

 AgentLang supports two types of properties, which are `property` and `const`.
-While `property` is recalculated in each step of the simulation based on the most current values, `const` is calculated only at the beginning of the simulation, holding a constant value throughout the entire course of the simulation.
+The `property` property is recalculated in each step of the simulation based on the most current values, whereas `const` is calculated only at the beginning of the simulation, holding a constant value throughout the entire course of the simulation.

 ##### 2.3.2.1 Const
-Property of type `const` is a special kind of property, which holds a constant value during the entire run-time simulation.
+Property of type `const` is a special kind of property, which holds a constant value during the entire run-time of the simulation.
 It is calculated only once as the agent is generated.

 To declare a `const` property, use the following grammar production rule:
 ```